AspenWireless/AspenWireless.github.io/Writerside/topics/Operation.md

 ### Auto-Blacklist

 <p>
-    If someone is trying to access ISP Nexus routes that don't exit (for example, someone attempting to do something malicious), they will be shown in this <emphasis>Black List</emphasis> tab.
+    If someone is trying to access ISP Nexus routes that don't exist (for example, someone attempting to do something malicious), they will be shown in this <emphasis>Black List</emphasis> tab.
     They will be automatically blacklisted from the service after 10 attempts.
 If you accidentally blacklist yourself, restart ISP Nexus and you will regain access.